 All other item properties for the resulting items are set based upon your New Item Preferences (so, for instance, if you want all the imported items to have alarms, you could temporarily check the Alarm checkbox in New Item Preferences).

-Blank rows are not imported.
 Items with past dates are ignored (this is not the case for importing Microsoft Outlook format, described below).

 Important: As always, TimeTo™ assumes the date/month/year order that you have set in the Windows Regional Options Control Panel (from your Windows Start menu, choose Control Panels, then Regional Options), so your import file must match your date/month/year format to be sure to work properly.
+If TimeTo is presenting an error message during import indicating that the import file is not in the matching date format, and yet you are confident it is, this indicates that you may be missing a Windows registry key for international date formats: if so, perform the fix to your Windows described in Microsoft knowledgebase article http://support.microsoft.com/kb/250449 in order to solve the problem (even though the article claims to only be for Windows 98, it also applies to Windows XP).

-Note: Microsoft Outlook exports files using the date format specified in the Regional And Language Settings control panel of the computer running Outlook.
+Date format: Microsoft Outlook exports files using the date format specified in the Regional And Language Settings control panel of the computer running Outlook.
 TimeTo import files assuming the date format specified in the Regional And Language Settings control panel of the computer running TimeTo.
 Therefore, if you are exporting and importing on the same computer, things will be fine.
-However, if the two do not match, TimeTo will warn you during the import, and won't be able to complete the import until you change the date format on the TimeTo computer to match, and then exit and restart TimeTo and import the file again.
+However, if the two do not match, TimeTo will warn you during the import, and won't be able to complete the import until you change the date format on the TimeTo computer to match, and then exit and restart TimeTo and import the file again.b

 Note for users of non-English language versions of Microsoft Outlook™: If you are using a version of Microsoft Outlook whose interface is a language other than English, French, Hebrew, Russian, Spanish, or Swedish, you may run into trouble importing from Outlook.
 If you do, please contact timetosupport@davidberman.com so that we can offer the adjustments required to make it work.